 The WEA Cents for Kids fund recognizes that some of our students need additional help before the can be ready to learn.
 The fund is used to provide grants to our members so that they may assist students to be better prepared to learn.

-Cents for Kids envisions using the odd cents in our members paychecks as the basis for a fund to be used exclusively to assist District 50 students.
+Cents for Kids envisions using the odd cents in our members paychecks as the basis for a fund to be used exclusively to assist Westminster Public Schools students.
 For example, if a member’s paycheck is for $2,00.41, the member may choose to donate the 41 cents to the fund.
 The fund will then be used to provide grants to our members so that they may assist students to be better prepared to learn.

 |A warm coat for winter|